hirosystems/ordhook/README.md

     }
 }

-// Get any transaction including a key registration operation {
+// Get any transaction, including a key registration operation {
     "if_this": {
         "scope": "stacks_protocol",